awsdocs/amazon-eks-user-guide/doc_source/ebs-csi.md

    VolumeBindingMode:     WaitForFirstConsumer
    Events:                <none>
    ```
+**Note**

-   Note that the storage class uses the `WaitForFirstConsumer` volume binding mode\.
-This means that volumes are not dynamically provisioned until a pod makes a persistent volume claim\.
+The storage class uses the `WaitForFirstConsumer` volume binding mode\.
+This means that volumes aren't dynamically provisioned until a pod makes a persistent volume claim\.
 For more information, see [Volume Binding Mode](https://kubernetes.io/docs/concepts/storage/storage-classes/#volume-binding-mode) in the Kubernetes documentation\.

 1. Watch the pods in the default namespace and wait for the `app` pod's status to become `Running`\.